Q: What is AWS Systems Manager?

 Q: How can I manage Windows Instances graphically in AWS?

 AWS Systems Manager provides a new console-based management experience for Windows.
 You can use a full graphical interface via Remote Desktop Protocol (RDP) to easily set up connections to and manage Windows instances through Systems Manager Fleet Manager.
 RDP connects into your Windows servers through a few simple steps in the Fleet Manager console, providing access to your server or server-based application.
 You don’t need to install additional software, set up additional servers, or open direct inbound access to ports on the instance.
 The Fleet Manager console allows you to view, interact with, and switch between multiple servers side by side within a single browser window directly, without the need to switch back and forth between tabs.
 Like other Fleet Manager features, console-based management for Windows is available for Managed Instances in EC2 and in other environments, such as on-premises and other clouds.
-In addition to standard credential-based access to RDP, you also have the option to use AWS IAM Identity Center (successor to AWS SSO) and supported identity providers such as Okta, Ping, and OneLogin for a one-click login experience allowing connections without the need to join a domain.
+In addition to standard credential-based access to RDP, you also have the option to use AWS IAM Identity Center and supported identity providers such as Okta, Ping, and OneLogin for a one-click login experience allowing connections without the need to join a domain.